Review of the QCD sum rules for exotic states: Hidden heavy pentaquark states

-We take into account all uncertainties of the input parameters, and obtain the masses and pole residues of the negative parity hidden-charm pentaquark states, which are shown explicitly in Table \ref{mass-penta-Pc4312}.
+We take account of all uncertainties of the relevant parameters, and obtain the masses and pole residues of the hidden-charm pentaquark states with negative parity, which are shown explicitly in Table \ref{mass-penta-Pc4312}.